Louisiana cop fired for suggesting it was 'unfortunate' coronavirus hadn't killed more black people: report

 CLICK HERE TO GET THE FOX NEWS APP

 Speaking to Fox News Thursday, Chief Hardy confirmed Aucoin was fired from the department two weeks ago.
-He said no addition action was being pursued by Kaplan Police after the initial investigation.
+He said no additional action was being pursued by Kaplan Police after the initial investigation.
 Hardy said he did now know if the former officer was seeking employment by another law enforcement agency, but explained that normally applicants are asked why they left their last job.

 Louisiana, as of Thursday, recorded 38,497 confirmed coronavirus cases, with at least 2,617 deaths, according to the state health department.
 Data has shown black communities across Louisiana – from more populated cities like New Orleans to more rural areas – have been disproportionately affected by COVID-19, The Times-Picayune reported.